 • You must then follow the guidance on self-isolation and not return to work or study on site until your period of self-isolation has been completed.

 • Domestic Services will be contacted by Client Services and advised of any areas where the person has spent time recently so that these areas can be subjected to enhanced cleaning.

 Until you have been tested and told if it is safe to leave home, you must not come to the RCS campus.
 Staff members can request an isolation note through NHS Inform.

-People who have tested positive for the virus will need to self-isolate for a minimum of 10 days and must not return to RCS until they have completed the isolation period and been fever-free for at least 48 hours.
+People who have tested positive for the virus will need to self-isolate for up to 10 days and must not return to RCS until they have completed the isolation period and are fever-free for at least 48 hours.
 If they feel well enough, and they are able to work remotely, they may do so.

-If you receive a positive test result for covid-19, NHS contact tracers will interview you and get in touch with people you have been in close contact with, and tell them they must self-isolate for 14 days.
+If you receive a positive test result for covid-19, NHS contact tracers will interview you and get in touch with people you have been in close contact with, and tell them they must self-test for 7 days.
 If you are informed by a contact tracer that you should isolate, you should do so straight away.
 You may feel well, as the virus could still be incubating when you are asked to isolate.
-Some people who are asked to isolate may not become unwell, but they must stay at home and self-isolate for the full 14 days.
+Some people who are asked to isolate may not become unwell, but they must stay at home and self-isolate.
 RCS will not ask anyone isolating to come into work before their period of isolation is complete, in any circumstances.

 Once a person who is a possible Covid case has left the premises, the immediate area occupied by the individual, e.g. first aid room and activity area, will be cleaned with detergent to remove organic matter such as dust or body fluids then a disinfectant to kill pathogens.
 This should include any potentially contaminated high contact areas such as door handles, telephones and grab-rails.
 Once this process has been completed, the area can be put back into use.
 Activity in the room will have to be temporarily suspended till this process has been completed.